CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>     Interface

-### Atrributes
+### Attributes

-  timers             Interface PTP timerss enable             Turn the feature 'on' or 'off'.
-The default is 'off'. acceptable-master  Determines if acceptable master check is enabled for this
+  timers             Interface PTP timerss

+  enable             Turn the feature 'on' or 'off'.
+The default is 'off'.

-                     interface.
+  acceptable-master  Determines if acceptable master check is enabled for this interface.

-  delay-mechanism    Mode in which PTP message is transmitted. forced-master      Configures PTP interfaces to forced master state. instance           PTP instance number. message-mode       Mode in which PTP delay message is transmitted. transport          Transport method for the PTP messages. ttl                Maximum number of hops the PTP messages can make before
+  delay-mechanism    Mode in which PTP message is transmitted.

+  forced-master      Configures PTP interfaces to forced master state.

+  instance           PTP instance number.

+  message-mode       Mode in which PTP delay message is transmitted.

+  transport          Transport method for the PTP messages.

-                     it gets dropped.
+  ttl                Maximum number of hops the PTP messages can make before it gets dropped.

 ## nv set interface <interface-id> ptp timers

 ### Usage